shakacode/shakapacker/docs/v7_upgrade.md

 1. Upgrade Shakapacker to the latest 6.x version and ensure no issues running your application.
 2. Upgrade Shakapacker to version 7.
+3. Run `rake shakapacker:binstubs` to get the new files in place.
+Then delete the `bin/webpacker` and `bin/webpacker-dev-server` ones.
-3. Change spelling from Webpacker to Shakapacker
+4. Change spelling from Webpacker to Shakapacker in the code
+   - Change `webpacker_precompile` entry to `shakapacker_precompile` if it exists in the config file.
-    - Rename constant `Webpacker` to `Shakapacker`.
+   - Rename Ruby constant `Webpacker` to `Shakapacker` doing a global search and replace in your code.
+You might not be using it.
      - Rename`Shakapacker.config.webpacker_precompile?` method, replace it with `Shakapacker.config.shakapacker_precompile?`
+   - `--debug-webpacker` is now `--debug-shakapacker` for your shakapacker binstubs.
+5. Rename files
     - Rename `config/shakapacker.yml` to `config/webpacker.yml`.
-    - Change `webpacker_precompile` entry to `shakapacker_precompile` if it exists in the config file.
-    - Run `rake shakapacker:binstubs` to get the new files in place.
-Then delete the `bin/webpacker` and `bin/webpacker-dev-server` ones.
-    - `--debug-webpacker` is now `--debug-shakapacker` for your shakapacker binstubs.
     - Rename environment variables from `WEBPACKER_XYZ` to `SHAKAPACKER_XYZ`.
-    - Where you have used webpackConfig, you now need to invoke it as it is a function.
+6. Where you have used webpackConfig, you now need to invoke it as it is a function.
 Alternatively, you can rename the import to globalMutableWebpackConfig which retains the v6 behavior.
+7. You may need to upgrade dependencies in package.json.
+You should use `yarn upgrade-interactive`.
+Note, some upgrades introduce issues.
+Some will fix issues.
+You may need to try a few different versions of a dependency to find one that works.